JoanCharmant/quill-blender/docs/import.md

 #### Grease Pencil Caps type

 All strokes are created with Caps type `Round`.
-Unlike Quill, Blender doesn't have a concept of strokes without caps.
-Note that the exporter always adds caps vertices to visually match the ending of Grease Pencil strokes so Quill strokes without caps cannot be round-tripped correctly, they will be closed during export.
+This shouldn't really matter since Quill already adds a zero-width point at the ends of all strokes so whether it's round or square doesn't make a difference.
+In Blender the caps are added dynamically by the renderer, this is relevant for exporting and round-tripping (more details on the export page).

 #### Grease Pencil material
 Width, color and opacity are assigned to the corresponding fields in the Grease Pencil stroke: pressure, vertex color and strength, respectively.